21moh/ChessAI/README.md

 # ChessAI

-A fairly simple Chess program, implemented entirely in Python.

 ![Chess AI](images/ChessScreenshot.png)

+A Chess game created in Python along with a rule-based AI